portworx/px-docs/cli-reference-int.md

 772733390943400581      demovolume      5 GiB   2       no      no              LOW             1       up - attached on 172.31.46.119 *
 * Data is not local to the node on which volume is attached.
 ```
-Note: The volume was created on 2 different nodes than the one where it was attached in the above example.
+Note: The volume resides on 2 different nodes than the one where it was attached in the above example.
 Hence the warning.
 ### Detach a volume
 ```
 [root@ip-172-31-46-119 ~]# /opt/pwx/bin/pxctl host detach demovolume